 - Cancer associated with severe/chronic pain, nausea or severe vomiting, or cachexia or severe wasting.

 - Seizures, including those characteristic of Epilepsy

 - Severe and persistent muscle spasms, including those characteristic of Multiple Sclerosis.

 - Chronic or Intractable Pain

 - Inflammatory bowel disease, including Crohn’s disease.

 - Terminal illness, with a probable life expectancy of less than one year.*

-- Intractable pain.*To qualify for the program, you must suffer from cancer or a terminal illness with a probable life expectancy of under one year, if your illness or its treatment produces one or more of the following: severe or chronic pain; nausea or severe vomiting; or Cachexia or severe wasting.
+*To qualify for the program under terminal illness diagnosis, you must suffer from cancer or a terminal illness with a probable life expectancy of under one year, if your illness or its treatment produces one or more of the following: severe or chronic pain; nausea or severe vomiting; or Cachexia or severe wasting.